Soho (band)

-Soho was an English musical trio, consisting of identical sisters Jacqueline (Jacqui) Cuff and Pauline Cuff, with producer Tim London (also known as Timothy Brinkhurst).
-Other members of the group over the years have been Liam Gillick (now a well-known artist – Gillick also contributed on turntables and drums at Soho's early gigs), Eds Chesters (now of The Bluetones), Leigh Gorman (ex Bow Wow Wow) and Barry Smith (of Add N To X).
+Soho were an English musical trio, consisting of identical sisters Jacqueline (Jacqui) Cuff and Pauline Cuff, with producer Tim London (also known as Timothy Brinkhurst).
+Other members of the group over the years have been Liam Gillick (now a well-known artist – Gillick also contributed on turntables and drums at Soho's early gigs), Eds Chesters (now of The Bluetones), Leigh Gorman (ex Adam & the Ants & Bow Wow Wow) and Barry Smith (of Add N To X).
 Also for a while, Bob and Henry Morris, who previously played with the trio when they were known as Groovalax.

 Career

 The sisters were born as Jacqui Cuff and Pauline Cuff born 1962 in Wolverhampton, England.
 Timothy Brinkhurst born 1960.
 In the early 1980s, when the Cuff sisters were student nurses, they performed together in St Albans, Hertfordshire, before meeting Brinkhurst, when the trio appeared as Tim London's Orgasm then Tim London and the Soho Sisters.